Warning! Your devicePixelRatio is not 1 and you have JavaScript disabled!

 The blog post says "the cache (-c flag) or (-l maxlimit) is a workaround for this in some cases", but note the readme in the git mirror doesn't mention the -l flag for this problem, only -c.

-All -l flag does is not linking the commit diffs into the commit list page.
+And the man page states "Write a maximum number of commits to the log.-l flag does is not linking the commit diffs into the commit list page.

 All the commit diffs files are still generated, they just become dangling files without any reference to them, thus pointlessly wasting disk space and generation time.